elastic/kibana/x-pack/build_chromium/README.md

 builds.
 Mac builds can be achieved locally, and are a great place to start to gain familiarity.

-**NOTE:** Linux builds should be done in Ubuntu on x86 architecture.
-ARM builds are created in x86.
+**NOTE:** Linux builds should be done in Ubuntu on x64 architecture.
+ARM builds are created in x64 using cross-compiling.
 CentOS is not supported for building Chromium.

 1. Login to our GCP instance [here using your okta credentials](https://console.cloud.google.com/).
 2. Click the "Compute Engine" tab.